coderarjob/meghaos-x86/docs/notes/opaque_data_types.md

 At this point however, thinking too much about opaque types is premature.
 Currently the OS is in its very early days and I do not have clarity to take decisions on these things.
-Lets just keep the OS as it is and not remove or introduce opaque types until as time when I can think of it.
+Lets just keep the OS as it is and not remove or introduce opaque types until a time when I can think of it.